 This file type opens presentations as an add-in that you can open in PowerPoint 98 to 2004.
 Typically used in PowerPoint 2004 or earlier versions.

 All the outline formats that PowerPoint can import to create slides.
 All text in an outline is imported as text placeholders, see Text Boxes vs. Text Placeholders.
+All these outlines can also be imported into your existing PowerPoint presentations using the techniques explained in our Import Outlines in PowerPoint tutorial.

 This file type opens the presentation as an outline in Rich Text Format, which you can open in Microsoft Word.
-This only includes text that is contained with the text placeholders as opposed to text boxes.
+This only includes text that is contained within the text placeholders as opposed to text boxes.

-Essentially any file you throw at PowerPoint, just in case you want to try your luck!
+Essentially, any file you throw at PowerPoint, just in case you want to try your luck!

-File Types, File Menu, and Backstage View: File Types That Can be Opened in PowerPoint (Index Page)
+01 08 02 - File Types, File Menu, and Backstage View: File Types That Can be Opened in PowerPoint (Glossary Page)

-File Types That Can be Opened in PowerPoint 365 for WindowsYou May Also Like: Building an Interactive Public Transport Map Application in PowerPoint | Pop Art PowerPoint Templates
+File Types That Can be Opened in PowerPoint 365 for Windows

 Microsoft and the Office logo are trademarks or registered trademarks of Microsoft Corporation in the United States and/or other countries.